hosseinhosseiny/RiverBedload_ANN/README.md

-# Artificial Neural Networks (ANN) Model for RiverBedload
+# Artificial Neural Networks (ANN) Model for River Bedload

 This project is associated with the paper "Development of a Machine Leanring Model for River Bedload" by Hosseiny et al. under review in ESurfD journal.